ansys/pyansys-dev-guide/doc/source/content-writing/content-how-tos/show_cheat_sheet_thumbnail.rst

 ==========================

-If a cheat sheet exists for a PyAnsys library, you can show a thumbnail of it in the left navigaton pane of one or more documentation pages.
+If a cheat sheet exists for a PyAnsys library, you can show a thumbnail of it in the left navigation pane of one or more documentation pages.
 For example, this image shows a thumbnail of a cheat sheet in the left navigation pane on the landing page for the PyMechanical documentation: